-If you’re an avid follower of showbiz happenings, you may have seen recent reports that Manchester City footballer Riyad Mahrez has married Taylor Ward, daughter of Real Housewives of Cheshire star Dawn Ward and retired footballer Ashley Ward.
-It is reported that the couple, who started dating in early 2020, got engaged in Mykonos last year and participated in a ‘secret ceremony’ with only their close friends and family in attendance.
+If you’re an avid follower of showbiz happenings, you may have seen recent reports that the professional footballer Riyad Mahrez, who plays for Manchester City and the Algerian national team, has married Taylor Ward, a model and social media influencer, and daughter of Real Housewives of Cheshire star Dawn Ward and retired footballer Ashley Ward.
+It is reported that the couple, who started dating in early 2020, got engaged in Mykonos in April 2021, participated in a ‘secret ceremony’ with only their close friends and family in attendance in late 2021 and welcomed a daughter, Mila, in July 2022.
+Prior to his relationship with Taylor Ward, Mahrez was married to Rita Johal, a British model, and the couple has two daughters together named Inaya and Ayla.

-The glamorous couple solemnised their marriage with a Nikah ceremony.
+The glamorous couple, Mahrez and Ward, solemnised their marriage with a Nikah ceremony.
 The Nikah is an Islamic marriage ceremony, where the couple signs the marriage contract in the presence of an Imam and at least two witnesses.
 This allows the couple to be legally wed under Islamic law and is a Prophetic tradition.
 The Nikah legitimises their relationship in front of God and it’s when the couple says, “I accept” or “Qubool”.

 Whilst the Nikah ceremony is the only permissible way that a man and woman can be married under Islamic law, for a marriage to be valid in English law, a civil registry marriage must also be performed.
 This gives married couples rights which non-married couples generally do not have.
 Further, upon divorce, married couples are able to make applications to the Court for financial provision for themselves and their children arising out their marriage.